ros-navigation/navigation2/nav2_dynamic_params/README.md

 # Dynamic Params

-The nav2_dynamic_params package implements a class for the validation of dynamic ROS2 parameters as well as a class which wraps
+The nav2_dynamic_params package implements a class for the validation of dynamic ROS2 parameters as well as a class which enables tracking and convenient access to dynamic parameters.
+This package was motivated by the lack of
-ROS2 parameter clients for convenient access to dynamic parameters.
-This package was motivated by the lack of [DynamicReconfigure](https://github.com/ros/dynamic_reconfigure) in ROS2, which while not ported, remains an important tool for the handling of dynamic parameters during run-time.
+[DynamicReconfigure](https://github.com/ros/dynamic_reconfigure) in ROS2, which while not ported, remains an important tool for the handling of dynamic parameters during run-time.
 Thus, using current ROS2-supported parameter features, this package aims to fill the gap in functionality.